rajeshvkothari/oom/GIN_README_2508.md

 		  }
         ```

-        NOTE: For new CCI models add new service-type in service-subscription list of Create customer REST API
+        NOTE: For new CCI models add a new service-type in the service-subscription list of Create customer REST API

       - Create a dummy service: